ikmb/esga/docs/usage.md

 Settings this to larger values will create fewer parallel jobs, so the run time is likely going to increase.
 However, this may be desirable for example if the pipeline crashes during the PASA stage, meaning that the individual parts of the genome were too small for pasa to be able to derive meaningful statistics for gene building.

+#### `--min_contig_size [ default = 5000 ]
+Small contigs generally will not contribute anything useful to the annotation, but can increase runtime dramatically.
+Contigs smaller than this size are removed from the assembly prior to annotation.

 ### 7. Other options